LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

 ..
 Warning::

-    The compatibility between backends for loading model state is ensured only for **DyNet** and **Java** backends.
+    The compatibility between backends for loading model state is ensured only for the **DyNet** and **Java** backends.

 .. note::

-    Evaluators offer the same interface for the saving/loading model.
+    Evaluators offer the same interface for saving/loading of the model.

 Utilizing Evaluators